With travel quickly returning to normal, consumers are ready to compensate for lost time and work on filling up their passports again.

 Some safety precautions should be mentioned for specific groups of people.
 Solo female travelers are urged to join pre-arranged tours as there have been instances of harassment and assault.

 Women don't need to wear face or head coverings, although many local women choose to do so.
-But visitors should dress respectfully and cover their heads when visiting mosques and temples.
+However, visitors should dress respectfully and cover their heads when visiting mosques and temples.

 Members of the LGBTQIA+ community should also be cautious about public displays of affection as it could lead to harassment or discrimination.